Llorx/iso-bench/README.md

 ```typescript
 completed(tests:Tests[]):void;
 ```
-Will be called with an array with all the tests (including the errored ones) when the benchmark is completed.
+Will be called when the benchmark is completed.
+Receives an array with all the tests (including the errored ones).
 Optional.

 ---
 Custom Processor example: